alfius/quickftp/README.md

 # Quickftp

 Quickftp is a command line application that allows to quickly start an ftp server without worrying about configuration.
 This makes it a handy tool to transfer files easily.
-It's not intended to be used in public servers.
+Although the server is stable, it's not intended to be used for public servers.
+This gem is based on the [ftpd gem by Wayne Conrad](https://github.com/wconrad/ftpd/), so you can find more information about reliability and the protocol internals in the gem documentation.

 ## Installation